-The data lifecycle starts with the capture of data and ends with how we destroy it.
-In this post we look at why planning for data destruction is such an important part of an ethical and responsible data management programme.
+The data lifecycle starts with the capture of data and ends with the destruction of data.
+In this article, we look at why planning for data destruction is such an important part of ethical and responsible data management.

 What is data destruction?

-Data Destruction is included as a form of data processing under UK General Data Protection Regulation (GDPR).
-When it comes to data destruction, GDPR gives people the option to have their personal data deleted.
-It also requires that data is kept for no longer than is necessary and that it’s handled in a way that prevents unlawful or unauthorised processing.
+Data destruction is included as a form of data processing under UK General Data Protection Regulation (GDPR).
+When it comes to destroying data, GDPR gives people the option to have their personal data deleted.
+It also requires that data is kept for no longer than necessary and is handled in a way that prevents unlawful or unauthorised processing.
 For these reasons, organisations must have robust data destruction policies.

-Minimising both the amount of data you keep, and how long you keep it, is best practice for protecting privacy and lessening the impact of any future data breaches.
-Methods of data destruction should be permanent and irreversible for both physical and digital data and information.
+Minimising the amount of data you store and for how long is the best practice for protecting privacy and lessening the impact of any future data breaches.
+Data destruction methods should be permanent and irreversible for physical and digital data and information.

 Be clear at the start

 Establishing user expectations around data is crucial.
-Before a user even opts-in, they should be informed of the following things: when their data is being collected, what the purpose of collecting the data is, how long that data will be held and when (or if) it will be destroyed.
+Before a user opts in to sharing their data, they should be informed of the following things: when their data is being collected, the purpose for collecting the data, how long that data will be held and when (or if) it will be destroyed.
+Familiarise yourself with data collection ethics and ethical data storage from the outset.

 Ask yourself:

-- Have you established expectations and timeframes that you can meet in order to get maximum value from data before it’s destroyed?
+- Have you established expectations and timeframes that you can meet to get maximum value from data before it’s destroyed?

 - Have you got the relevant policies in place to destroy all types of physical and/or digital data effectively and permanently?